rehad-a/tp/docs/UserGuide.md

 Examples:
 * `edit id/e0322322 p/91234567 e/johndoe@example.com` edits the phone number and email of the student with student ID `e0322322` to be `91234567` and `johndoe@example.com` respectively.
-* `edit id/e0542341 n/Betsy Crower id/e0543212` Edits the name and student ID of the student with student ID `e0542341` to be `Betsy Crower` and `e0543212` respectively.
+* `edit id/e0542341 n/Betsy Crower id/e0543212` edits the name and student ID of the student with student ID `e0542341` to be `Betsy Crower` and `e0543212` respectively.

 ### Deleting a student : `delete`